emaalouf/DeleteCaptions/README.md

 ⚠️ **Caption deletion is irreversible!** Use the checker script first to see what will be deleted.

 The deletion script processes all videos and deletes ALL captions found.
 There's no undo functionality.

+## Troubleshooting Rate Limits

+If you still encounter rate limit issues:
+1. **Check your plan**: Some api.video plans have lower rate limits
+2. **Run during off-peak hours**: API limits may be more generous
+3. **Use the checker first**: Verify which videos actually have captions
+4. **Contact api.video**: Request higher rate limits if needed

 ## Security